Ausdauersportler/IMAC-EFI-BOOT-SCREEN/README.md

 ## iMac models supported

-This repository is limited to this six iMac models published from 2009 to 2011:
+This repository is limited to these six iMac models published from 2009 to 2011:

 - iMac10,1 Late 2009 A1312 27 inch